carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 ## Scale

 The IBM type scale is built on a single equation.
 The formula for our scale was created to provide hierarchy for all types of experiences.
-The formula assumes that y₀=12px:
+The formula assumes that y₀=12 px:

 <type-scale-table></type-scale-table>